PoohL0ve/data_analytics/SQL-Learn/SQL.md

 WHERE
     condition;
 ```

+Once the view is created, it can be queried from.

 ### Optimisation
 You can create a temporary table using the clause CREATE TEMPORARY TABLE which will only be viewable for the current session.
 DENSE_RANK() do not leave gaps in the rows.
 NTILE(n) splits groups.
 ROW_NUMBER().